AIRTucha/amonad/README.md

 ### Data handling

 The first argument of *bind()* method is handler responsible for processing of expected value.
 It accepts two kinds of output values: value of arbitrary, *monad* of the same type.
-It is also possible to pass a void function, but it will interrupt the transformation chain.

 ```typescript
 // converts number value to string
 const eNumberStr: Maybe<string> = Just(2.7182818284)